Meet the Gorgeous Green Jay, a Tropical Wonder

 Green jay eating sunflower seeds

-Green jays are omniverous, dining on seeds, fruit, insects, small vertebrates, and even the eggs and nestlings of other species.
-This gregarious species forages in family groups, with each bird checking out their own tree or bush in an area before they all move on to the next foraging ground.
-Green jays visit bird feeders for seeds, too.
-In fact, one of the best ways to see them in U.S. is to sit by the feeders at a birding refuge in South Texas, and wait for them to drop in for a snack.
+Green jays are omnivorous, dining on seeds, fruit, insects and small vertebrates.
+This gregarious species forages in family groups, with each bird checking out its own tree or bush in an area before they all move on to the next foraging ground.
+Green jays visit bird feeders for seeds too.
+In fact, one of the best ways to see them in the U.S. is to watch the feeders at a birding refuge in south Texas, and wait for them to drop in for a snack.

 Did you know the blue jay’s range is expanding westward?